ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 Language extensions will be classified into the following categories
  * `Experimental` extensions are undergoing active development.
 The syntax and semantics that are enabled by the extension are likely to change regularly.
 It is expected that most new language extensions will begin as experimental.
 At the time of writing, `LinearTypes` and `OverloadedRecordUpdate` seem to be in this category.

- * `Mature` extensions are considered to be finished and are not expected to undergo regular changes.
+ * `Stable` extensions are considered to be finished and are not expected to undergo regular changes.
 These features can be used without worry of unexpected changes, and they are not known to contain serious design or implementation deficiencies.
-Any breaking change to a mature extension will be announced well in advance of the change being made, with a migration path provided if possible.
+Any breaking change to a stable extension will be announced well in advance of the change being made, with a migration path provided if possible.
 Some extensions in this category might be `MultiWayIf`, `MonoLocalBinds`, and `ViewPatterns`.

  * `Deprecated` extensions are considered to be design or implementation dead ends, and should probably not be used in new code.
 Deprecating an extension _must_ come with a statement about the longevity of the extension.
 This need not be a commitment to remove it at a concrete time, but is a commitment to either remove it or transition it to another state at a time stated by GHC HQ when it is marked as `Deprecated`.
 Any extension will be deprecated prior to removal.
 Deprecated extensions are expected to include `IncoherentInstances`, `OverlappingInstances`, `Rank2Types`, `RecordPuns`, and `TypeInType`.